 by George Orwell Author, Adam Hochschild Foreword and Lionel Trilling Contributor

 In 1936, originally intending merely to report on the Spanish Civil War as a journalist, George Orwell found himself embroiled as a participant—as a member of the Workers’ Party of Marxist Unity.
 Fighting against the Fascists, he described in painfully vivid and occasionally comic detail life in the trenches—with a “democratic army” composed of men with no ranks, no titles, and often no weapons—and his near fatal wounding.
-As the politics became tangled, Orwell was pulled into a heartbreaking conflict between his own personal ideals and the complicated realities of political power struggles.
-Considered one of the finest works by a man V. S. Pritchett called “the wintry conscience of a generation,” Homage to Catalonia is both Orwell’s memoir of his experiences at the front and his tribute to those who died in what he called a fight for common decency.
-This edition features a new foreword by Adam Hochschild placing the war in greater context and discussing the evolution of Orwell’s views on the Spanish Civil War.
+As the politics became tangled, Orwell was pulled into a conflict between his own personal ideals and the complicated realities of political power struggles.
+Considered one of the finest works by a man V. S. Pritchett called “the wintry conscience of a generation,” this is both Orwell’s memoir of his experiences at the front and his tribute to those who died in what he called a fight for common decency.

 You must log in to comment.